Beerus

-Beerus, the God of Destruction (破壊神ビルス, Hakaishin Birusu) is a fictional character in the Dragon Ball franchise created by Akira Toriyama.
-Beerus made his first appearance in the 2013 feature film Dragon Ball Z: Battle of Gods as the main antagonist and returned as a supporting character in Dragon Ball Z: Resurrection 'F', as well as one of the main characters in Dragon Ball Super.
-He is a God resembling a purple cat wearing traditional Egyptian clothing and ornaments, whose occupation is to maintain balance in the universe by destroying planets, in contrast to the Supreme Kais who create and preserve them.
+Beerus, the God of Destruction (破壊神ビルス, Hakaishin Birusu) is a fictional character from the Dragon Ball franchise created by Akira Toriyama.
+He made his debut appearance in the 2013 film Dragon Ball Z: Battle of Gods serving as the main antagonist and returned in the 2015 sequel Dragon Ball Z: Resurrection 'F' in a supporting roles, as well as in Dragon Ball Super.
+He is a deity known as a God of Destruction and resembles a purple cat wearing traditional Egyptian clothing and ornaments, whose occupation is to maintain balance in the universe by destroying, in contrast to the Supreme Kais who create and preserve.

-It has been stated that Beerus is capable of destroying entire universes by Whis.
-Often seen destroying planets at a whim, Beerus' two sole desires are, being quite a gourmet, enjoying food he likes to eat and fighting opponents whom he considers as worthy.
-The latter ultimately leads him to look for the Super Saiyan God who turns out to be one of the Saiyans now living on Earth.
+It has been stated by Whis that Beerus is capable of destroying entire universes.
+Often seen destroying planets at a whim, Beerus' two sole desires are, being quite a gourmet, enjoying food he likes to eat, and fighting opponents whom he considers as worthy.
+The latter ultimately leads him to look for the Super Saiyan God, which turns out to be one of the Saiyans now living on Earth.
 Eventually, Goku, with the help of the other Saiyans, transforms into the Super Saiyan God and fights Beerus, just to be defeated by the God of Destruction.
 Having enjoyed the match, Beerus spares both Goku and the Earth, saying that Goku was the second strongest opponent he ever faced; the first being his caretaker and martial arts teacher, Whis.